rel=canonical: the ultimate guide

 It’s as easy as that!
 Nothing more, nothing less.

 What this does is “merge” the two pages into one from a search engine’s perspective.
 It’s a “soft redirect”, without redirecting the user.
-Links to both URLs now count for the single canonical version of the URL.
+Links to both URLs now count as the single, canonical version of the URL.

 Setting the canonical URL in Yoast SEO

 For posts, pages, and custom post types, you can edit the canonical in the advanced tab of the Yoast SEO metabox — or in the sidebar of the WordPress block editor:

-For categories, tags and other taxonomy terms, you can change them in the Yoast SEO metabox too, in the same spot.
-If you have other advanced use cases, you can always use the
+For categories, tags and other taxonomy terms, you can change them in the same place in the Yoast SEO metabox too.
+If you have other advanced use cases, you can also use the

 wpseo_canonical filter to change the Yoast SEO output.